james-gould/azure-keyvault-emulator/README.md

 ## TestContainers Module

-There is a readily available [TestContainers](./src/TestContainers/dotnet/README.md) module too, which fully support CI/CD pipelines.
+There is a readily available [TestContainers](./src/TestContainers/dotnet/README.md) module too, which fully supports all CI/CD pipelines.

 The same testing setup can be used in your local environment and CI/CD pipelines, no need to set flags or configuration.